devtommes/Cheat-sheets/Async Await.md

 | `Thread.Sleep`     | `await Task.Delay`                   | Wait/await for a period of time                               |
 | `Task` constructor | `Task.Run` or `TaskFactory.StartNew` | Create a code-based task                                      |

 The async and await keywords have done a great job of simplifying writing asynchronous code in C#, but unfortunately they can't magically protect you from getting things wrong.
-I want to highlight a bunch of the most common async coding mistakes or antipatterns that I've come across in code reviews.
+I want to highlight a bunch of the most common async coding mistakes or antipatterns that I've come across in code reviews at Journaway Gmbh.

 Whenever you call a method that returns a Task or Task<T> you should not ignore its return value.
 In most cases, that means awaiting it, although there are occasions where you might keep hold of the Task to be awaited later.